Wiredcraft/backupallthethings/README.rst

 backup scripts
 --------------

-They are stored in ``/opt/backitup/scripts-available``.
+They are stored in ``/opt/batt/scripts-available``.

 In practice they can be based on any language; shell, python, ruby, etc. as long as they follow the naming convention ``backup-{service}`` and are executable.

-The ``DEVOPS_BACKUP_DEST`` ENV variable is passed to them and define the prefix path where to store the resulting backup archive.
+The ``BATT_DEST`` ENV variable is passed to them and define the prefix path where to store the resulting backup archive.

 Space separated arguments are passed to the script (databases, files, etc.) that the script may choose to use or ignore.